alexlux58/Lux-Home-Lab/PiVPN_PiHole_Lab_Writeup.md

 #### Option A — SCP to a Laptop (macOS/Linux)

-From your laptop, pull the file:
+From the laptop, pull the file:
 ```bash
 scp alexlux58@192.168.4.127:~/configs/workyLaptop.conf .
 ```